 In December 2018 she performed the role of Echo with the Queensland Symphony Orchestra in Strauss’ Ariadne auf Naxos, conducted by Simone Young.
-As a soloist Petah has performed with the Queensland Symphony Orchestra in the Music on Sundays concert series Mighty Imperial Russia and Music from Stage and Screen and most recently as soprano soloist in Mozart’s Requiem.
+As a soloist Petah has performed with the Queensland Symphony Orchestra in the Music on Sundays concert series Mighty Imperial Russia and Music from Stage and Screen, and in Mozart’s Requiem.
 She has performed with 7 sopranos, both in Australia and touring internationally to China.

 Please do not replicate without permission.
 An updated version will be provided upon request.

 "Chapman’s sensitive and divine performance was touching, graceful and unforgettable."